Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 ## 2. Secure By Design

-1. **Security Design Considerations:** Security MUST be strongly considered during the design phase.
+1. **Secure Design Considerations:** Security MUST be strongly considered during the design phase.
 Wherever possible, security requirements SHOULD be addressed at the architectural level instead of the code layer.

 2. **Documented Security Architecture:** For applications with an *assurance class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, security controls, and a threat model of the application.